emmacadavra/flying-dutchman-voyages/TESTING.md

 #### **Front End Testing**

 Using the 'python3 manage.py runserver' command, I had a locally hosted version of this project running in the browser for 99% of the time spent working on it - however for the front end testing it played a much more interactive part thanks to Google Chrome's DevTools.
-With this, I was able to test and play around with stylig elements, as well as getting a feel for the visual side of the user journey and how it looked on various different devices.
+With this, I was able to test and play around with styling elements, as well as getting a feel for the visual side of the user journey and how it looked on various different devices.
 This meant that when I wanted to implement a structural change to the page, or add new features such as a carousel of images, I was able to first test how those things would interact with the existing styling of the page, and make decisions about additional styling that may need to be included.

 It was absolutely instrumental in ensuring that the site not only functioned as users expected in terms of the user journey and site logic, but also in seamless responsive design that is adaptive whilst retaining all the core site features.